cavidano/cheetah-2020/wp-content/plugins/beautiful-and-responsive-cookie-consent/readme.txt

 License: GPLv3

 == Description ==
-A free and beautiful way to get a Cookie Consent Banner for GDPR, CCPA, PIPEDA, LGPD, OAIC, DSGVO and more.
+A free and beautiful way to get a Cookie Banner without loading any external resources from 3rd parties.
 Customize it to match your compliance requirements and website layout.
 This Banner is super responsive and highly customizable.

 = Key Features =
  - fully customizable texts, colors, fonts and position of the banner and buttons.